monkeysppp/VBCoachNotes/Psychology.md

 - Concentration takes energy so you need to be physically and nutritionally prepared, and you need to learn when to take breaks within a match
 - Anxiety is the enemy of concentration: it draws attention to itself and away from the game

-Some exercises that can help improve concentration (taken from _https://books.google.co.uk/books/about/Mental_Training_for_Peak_Performance.html?id=kxX3GAAACAAJ_) include the following.
+Some exercises that can help improve concentration (originally from _[https://books.google.co.uk/books/about/Mental_Training_for_Peak_Performance.html?id=kxX3GAAACAAJ](https://books.google.co.uk/books/about/Mental_Training_for_Peak_Performance.html?id=kxX3GAAACAAJ_) include the following.
 In each exercise, you can make it more challenging by increasing the amount of external distractions:

 - Learning to shift your focus: close your eyes and label the individual sounds that you hear, then listen to all of the sounds in their entirety; label the physical sensations you feel and their location, then try to feel them all together; consider your thoughts and emotions, letting them just arise without prompt, then focus on each individually as they arise, before relaxing and letting them flow freely; open your eyes and focus on one specific thing on your field of view, then gradually widen your focus to take in everything in the room.
 - Learning to maintain your focus: Take a physical object from the game (like the ball) and hold it in your hands, focussing on how it feels; its shape, texture, weight, stability etc.  Then put the object down and focus on it.
 When you can feel your concentration wandering, bring it back to the object.